Moby: 2010–2015: Destroyed and Innocents

 In January 2010, Moby announced that he had started work on a new album.
 He later summarised its style as: "Broken down melodic electronic music for empty cities at 2 a.m."
 The album was promoted with an EP containing three tracks from the album, given free to those who had signed up to Moby's mailing list, entitled Be the One, in February 2011.
 The album, Destroyed, was released in May 2011.
 A same-titled book of Moby's photography was released around the time of the album.
 Moby took to an online poll to decide the next single from Destroyed; the fans picked "Lie Down in Darkness".
 This was followed by "After" and "The Right Thing", both influenced by what fans had picked.
 A limited edition remixed version of Destroyed was released in 2012 as Destroyed Remixed and includes new remixes by David Lynch, Holy Ghost! and System Divine, and a new 30-minute ambient track named "All Sides Gone".

 Moby toured worldwide throughout 2013, completing acoustic and DJ sets at various concerts and festivals.
 His DJ set at Coachella was produced in collaboration with NASA with various images from space projected onto screens during the performance.
 On Record Store Day in 2013, Moby released a 7-inch record, The Lonely Night, featuring Screaming Trees vocalist Mark Lanegan.
 The track was subsequently released as a download with remixes by Moby, Photek, Gregor Tresher, and Freescha.

 In October 2013, Moby released Innocents.
 He had worked on the album for the previous 18 months and hired Spike Stent to produce it.
 Moby used several guest vocalists on the album, and picked Neil Young and "Broken English" by Marianne Faithfull as the biggest influences to the musical style on the album.
 As with Destroyed, the photographs used for the artwork were all shot by Moby.
 The first single from the album was "A Case for Shame", followed by "The Perfect Life", which featured Wayne Coyne.
 A casting call for its video asked "for obese Speedo-sporting bikers, nude rollerskating ghosts, and an S&M gimp proficient in rhythmic gymnastics".
 Moby promoted the album with three shows at the Fonda Theatre in Los Angeles, following his decision to undergo little touring from 2014.
 He wrote: "Pretty much all I want to do in life is stay home and make music.
 So, thus: a 3 date world tour."

 Six of Moby's songs are feature in Charlie Countryman (2013).
-His music set the tone to Cathedrals of Culture (2014), a 3D documentary film about the soul of buildings, directed by Wim Wenders.
+His music set the tone to Cathedrals of Culture (2014), a 3D documentary film about the soul of buildings, directed by Robert Redford.
 In December 2014, Moby performed three shows of ambient music at the Masonic Lodge in Hollywood Forever Cemetery to support the release of Hotel: Ambient.
 The performances were accompanied by visuals created by himself and with David Lynch.